 This course introduces the basic principles, theories, and practices of marketing in our modern ever-changing business environment.
 The course covers the marketing process activities on how to create value for customers to capture value from customers in return.
 It also discusses the marketing mix and how to build long-term customer relationship with customers.
 Students will analyze case studies about a "real-life" product or service.
 Videos and in-class discussions on current marketing topics will assist in the learning experience.
+Co-requisite: ENGL 210

-COSC 417 Java Programming

-This course is designed for students who want to learn how to use Java to write object-oriented programs, how to use Java polymorphism with inheritance and interfaces, and how to program with exceptions, stream input/output and graphical AWT and Swing components.
+COSC 417 Java Programming 3(2,2) This course is designed for students who want to learn how to use Java to write e objectoriented progr rams, how to use Java polymorphism with inheritance and interfa ces, and how to progra am with exceptions, stream input/output and graphical AWT an d Swing components.
 The course covers also Java threads and sockets.
-Prerequisite: COSC 214.
+Prerequisite e: COSC 214.